 If you are simply being asked to go along with a few fellow employees to lunch, it is easy enough to decline if you are busy with work-related issues, and it is fine to just say “No, thank you.”
 Of course, you may eventually need to consider going, at least once, if it is a regular office ritual and you have already declined several times.

-If you are invited, by phone or in person, to attend a gathering outside of office hours, you should respond in the same manner.
+If you are invited, by phone or in person, to of office hours, you should respond in the same manner.
 That is, you should make your decision in a timely manner, and then call or meet with whomever has offered the invitation and either accept or decline.

 A more formal invitation requires that you meet certain requirements, such as sending a RSVP.
 A follow-up call to show interest in the event is always nice and can go a long way toward soothing feelings and show that you were thinking of those who invited you, even though you weren’t in attendance.